rgilks/acto/README.md

         jq -c . < /path/to/your/keyfile.json
         ```
       - Copy the entire single-line output of this command and paste it directly after the `=` sign for `GOOGLE_APP_CREDS_JSON` in your `.env.local` file (do **not** add surrounding quotes).
-    - `GOOGLE_APPLICATION_CREDENTIALS`: _Legacy variable, no longer used by the TTS client._ Previously pointed to the service account key file path.
-Can likely be removed from `.env.local` unless used by other SDKs.

     **Required for Authentication (if used):**